-If you have recently received a Penalty Charge notice and wish to make a challenge or appeal you should continue to do so.
-If you have online access, please use the appeal online.
+If you have recently received a Penalty Charge notice and wish to make a challenge or appeal, if you have online access please use the appeal online form.
 Your case will be placed on hold until you receive a response.

 We enforce parking restrictions on public roads and in Council car parks.
-Most people park safely and legally, but if they don't penalty charge notices, can be issued.
-Our civil parking enforcement procedure explains:
+Most people park safely and legally, but if they don't, penalty charge notices can be issued.
+Our civil parking enforcement procedures explains:

 - when our staff can issue penalty charge notices

 If you think there is a vehicle illegally parked where there is a parking restriction, for example